dwandro/resume/resume.md

 ### O'Reilly Auto Parts - Springfield, MO

-#### Senior Site Reliability Engineer <date>2022-02 - Present</date>
+#### Senior Site Reliability Engineer <date>2022-02 - 2022-08</date>

 Works with infrastructure, InfoSec, QA, and development teams to improve security, observability, and availability of production systems.

 ##### Key Achievements

-- Served as the technical lead for the Kubernetes migration project, and completed the Kubernetes migration of a multi-billion dollar eCommerce application.
+- Served as the technical lead to complete the Kubernetes migration of a multi-billion dollar eCommerce application.
 - Setup dashboards and alerting for Kubernetes environment to improve incident response processes.

 #### System Architect <date>2020-08 - 2022-02</date>